Thetys vagina: Diet

-In a study done in the Japan Sea in 2006, the gut contents of T. vagina where evaluated.
+In a study done in the Japan Sea in 2006, the gut contents of T. vagina were evaluated.
 The diatom Coscinodiscus spp.
-(13–55 µm in diameter) was found to be the major makeup of the guts, with the diatom Coscinodiscus wailesii (219–313 µm) being the second most prevalent.
+(13–55 μm in diameter) was found to be the major makeup of the guts, with the diatom Coscinodiscus wailesii (219–313 μm) being the second most prevalent.
 Another study off the coast of Maine found T. vagina gut content to be mainly made up of two dinoflagellates; Prorocentrummicans and Dinophysis norvegica.
 The study also found T. vagina to be an indiscriminate feeder over a broad size spectrum.

 Ecology

 Waste from T. vagina is densely packed, sinks quickly, and is full of carbon.
 Their carcasses also sink quickly and are carbon rich (31% dry weight, DW).
 This makes them efficient carbon sinks, but also harder to study.
 This carbon exchange could be responsible for up to 67% of the mean organic daily carbon flux in the area.
 In 2007 and 2009, the Tasman sea floor was analyzed from 200m to 2500m in depth and large quantities of T. vagina were found.
 The quantities found were some of the largest gelatinous zooplankton depositions ever recorded.
 Further, benthic communities were found consuming T. vagina carcasses.
 This sink provides nutrients to these benthic communities and are likely a large source of carbon input.